-Dual Enrollment Networking Hardware Operations I and II Grades 11-12 1 credit switching and advanced technologies within the context of environments ranging from home and small-office networks to more complex enterprise models.
+Computer Networking Hardware Operations I and II Grades 11-12 | 1 credit

+Prerequisite: Computer and Cyber Security Solutions or Electronic Systems I This two-semester course (0.5 credits per semester) covers general networking theory and the basics of routing, switching and advanced technologies within the context of environments ranging from home and small-office networks to more complex enterprise models.
 The curriculum helps students prepare for the industry-standard Cisco Certified Network Associate (CCNA) certification exams.
 T.C.
 Williams offers the first two courses of CCNA Discovery to prepare students for the Cisco CCENT certification for entry network technicians, an optional first step toward earning the CCNA certification.
 CCNA Discovery is delivered as an independent curriculum course of study.
 The curriculum consists of two courses delivered sequentially.
 Each course includes a troubleshooting chapter, and advanced technologies (voice, video, wireless and security) are introduced throughout the curriculum.
 Students take the NOCTI Computer Networking exams.